DataDog/documentation/content/en/partners/laying-the-groundwork.md

 - [Datadog's YouTube channel][13]: With introduction videos posted whenever new features are released as well as videos on Tips & Tricks and Best Practices, Datadog's YouTube channel is a great source for high-level training.
 - [Datadog Learning Center][14]: The Datadog Learning Center is a great way for users to get to know the platform in-depth.
 When signing up for the Learning Center, a Datadog sandbox environment is automatically provisioned free of charge, allowing users to play around with the product without fear of breaking anything.
-- [The Datadog Blog][15]: With over 700 entries, The blog is a key source of information on how to use Datadog to monitor key services, tools, and technologies in your client environments, as well as information on the latest product releases.
+- [The Datadog Blog][15]: With over 700 entries, the blog is a key source of information on how to use Datadog to monitor key services, tools, and technologies in your client environments, as well as information on the latest product releases.
 - [Datadog Partner Network (DPN) Enablement Center][16]: Through the DPN, Datadog service provider partners have access to a series of video courses for service provider salespeople and technical professionals.

 Reach out to your Datadog partner representative if you plan on building your own training material for your clients and have any recommendations on what content would be helpful.